zendesk/racecar/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+The integration tests run against a Kafka instance that is not automatically started from within `rspec`.
+You can set one up using the provided `docker-compose.yml` by running `docker-compose up`.

 ## Contributing